 If an asymptomatic patient tests positive, they must isolate until:

-If a patient tests negative for COVID-19 by a viral test, they probably were not infected at the time the sample was collected.
+If a patient tests negative for COVID-19 by a viral (antigen) test, they probably were not infected at the time the sample was collected.
 However, that does not mean they will not get sick.
 The test result only means that they did not have COVID-19 at the time of testing.
+We work with the Kalamazoo County Health and Community Services Department on contact tracing and reporting.

 Things to consider